-The FORTRAN-86 compiler is a program that translates your FORTRAN instructions into object code modules that can be linked and located for execution.
+The Fortran-86 compiler is a program that translates your Fortran instructions into object code modules that can be linked and located for execution.

-You create a FORTRAN program by typing instructions into a file using the CREDIT text editor, and submitting the file to the FORTRAN-86 compiler.
+You create a Fortran program by typing instructions into a file using the CREDIT text editor, and submitting the file to the Fortran-86 compiler.
 The file you submit is called a source file, and the file containing the compiled program is called an object file.
 (The content of the object file is also known as object code.)
-In FORTRAN-86 you can compile parts of a program, and each separate compilation is known as an object module.
+In Fortran-86 you can compile parts of a program, and each separate compilation is known as an object module.

-The following discussions assume that you have a Series III system up and running, and that you have a suitable copy of the FORTRAN-86 compiler.
-Chapter 1 of this manual leads you through a complete program development sequence using a sample FORTRAN program supplied with the compiler.
-Details on the operating system environment are provided in the Intellec Series III Microcomputer Development System Console Operating Instructions.
+The following discussions assume that you have a Series III or Series IV system up and running, and that you have a suitable copy of the Fortran-86 compiler.
+Chapter 1 of this manual leads you through a complete program development sequence using a sample Fortran program supplied with the compiler.
+Details on the operating system environment are provided in the Intellec[®] Series III Microcomputer Development System Console Operating Instructions and the Intellec[®] Series IV Operating and Programming Guide.

-J.4.1 Invoking the Compiler
+J.4.1 Series III Invocation

-Invoke the FORTRAN-86 compiler with the RUN command.
+Invoke the Fortran-86 compiler with the RUN command.
 The RUN command loads and executes any program specifically in the 8086 environment for the Series III system.
 The following is a sample compiler invocation:

--RUN FORT86 PROG1.SRC XREF<cr>
+-RUN FORT86 PROG1.SRC XREF(cr)

 The name FORT86 is the name of the compiler as supplied, without the extension (i.e., the full name is FORT86.86, but you don't supply the .86 extension in the invocation line).
-PROG1.SRC is the name of the source file that contains the FORTRAN instructions.
+PROG1.SRC is the name of the source file that contains the Fortran instructions.
 XREF is a primary control that tells the compiler to generate a cross-reference listing of source program identifiers (XREF is described in Chapter 11).
 The XREF control, like all other compiler controls, is optional for the invocation line.
 The above example assumes that the compiler and the source program PROG1.SRC reside on drive 0 (:F0:).
 If PROG1.SRC is on drive 1, the invocation line is: